 Third Molar Extraction Data Entry Form

 AAOMS Anesthesia Third Molar Study Frequently Asked Questions

-If you have any questions or concerns about this study please contact Dr. Thomas Dodson (firstname.lastname@example.org), Chair of the AAOMS Special Committee on Outcomes Assessment.
-Please e-mail Martin Gonzalez (email@example.com) if you have any questions or concerns about your participation in the study.
+If you have any questions or concerns about the data collected from this study please contact Dr. Thomas Dodson (firstname.lastname@example.org), Chair of the AAOMS Special Committee on Outcomes Assessment or Martin Gonzalez (email@example.com).